In this article, I’m going to list some of my favorite vegan podcasts that may help you find encouragement and practical tips on vegan living.

 I want to use this podcast as a way to move science forward, encourage civil discourse, and expose people to new ideas and theories potentially counter to their beliefs.”

-Ian Cramer is an amazing athlete in his own right, and his podcast is full of useful nutritional and performance tips, whether you're a devout vegan or new to the concept.
+Ian Cramer is an amazing athlete (see also our article on Alex Morgan) in his own right, and his podcast is full of useful nutritional and performance tips, whether you’re a devout vegan or new to the concept.

 The vegan diet isn’t just about your health and animal rights.
 It’s also about the world and our connection to it.